R.C.I.A. (Rite of Christian Initiation of Adults)

 If I am a baptized Catholic who did receive First Holy Communion, do I belong in RCIA?

 No. As a ‘catechized’ Catholic, you are only required to once again, make a sincere confession in the Sacrament of Penance and prepare fully for the Sacrament of Confirmation.
-Confirmation classes for adults are held on Tuesday nights from 8-9 PM.
+Confirmation classes for adults are held on Wednesdays at 7-8:30pm.

 The Catholic Church has a rite called the Rite of Christian Initiation of Adults.
 (RCIA).
 This RITE is the Church’s process to form new Catholics, 7 years of age or older.
 There are separate RCIA groups for children and teens.
 Please contact the Parish Office for the Children’s Catechumenate.
 The heart of RCIA is the stage known as the ‘Catechumenate’.
 Each person is given the time needed to notice actual conversion - that is, taking on the mind of Jesus Christ, making choices in keeping with His values and developing a deep desire to become Catholic.
 This often happens after participating in several Liturgical Seasons and many weekly catechetical sessions, prayer experiences, and opportunities for service and community building.
 The duration may be anywhere from several months, to one, two or three years.